Massachusetts Modification of Orders

 This means that you may have the ability to:

-- Lower your child support payments — or seek an increase in the amount paid
+- Lower or increase your child support payments

 - Reduce or terminate alimony payments

 - Change your child custody / parenting plan